jkaberg/dockerfiles/README.md

 dockerfiles
 ===========

 This is a collection of Docker containers I use.
-I won't offer any support, but I do accept pull requests.
+I won't offer any support, but I do accept pull requests..